 Other features on board include a Night Mode, a floating keyboard, new emojis, improvements to Always on Display, features from the Galaxy Note 9, Samsung DeX enhancements, and a whole lot more.

 The Samsung Galaxy S9’s Android Pie update is a fairly large download.
 The update should be around 1.5-2GB for most Galaxy S9 and Galaxy S9+ models.
+It’ll be smaller for those of you jumping from the Pie beta to official software.

 Android Pie is a big jump from Android Oreo and it could have a tremendous impact on your phone’s performance.
 While some of you might see improvements, others will run into issues.